ejabbered/slpkg/README.rst

     Found 19 dependencies in 4 packages.

-Use additional option "--graph=[image]" to drawing dependencies diagram:
+Use the additional option "--graph=[image]" to drawing the dependencies diagram:

 .. code-block:: bash